qt/qtwebengine-chromium/chromium/components/feature_engagement/README.md

 *   `NOT_READY`: `Tracker` not fully initialized yet, so it is unable to inspect the state.

+#### Inspecting whether IPH would have been triggered for a feature

+Another way to check the internal state of the `Tracker` is to invoke `feature_engagement::Tracker::WouldTriggerHelpUI` which is basically the same as invoking `feature_engagement::Tracker::ShouldTriggerHelpUI`, but being allowed to ignore the state.
+It is still required to invoke `feature_engagement::Tracker::ShouldTriggerHelpUI` if in-product help should be shown.

+> **WARNING: It is not guaranteed that invoking `ShouldTriggerHelpUI(...)`
+> after this would yield the same result.** The state might change
+> in-between the calls because time has passed, other events might have been
+> triggered, and other state might have changed.

 ### Configuring UMA

 To enable UMA tracking, you need to make the following changes to the metrics